-By 13 November 2020, the deadline for raising subsidiarity concerns, 15 parliamentary assemblies of Member States had completed the scrutiny of the proposal.
+As of 29 October 2020, nine parliamentary assemblies of Member States had completed the scrutiny of the proposal, and ten others have commenced scrutiny.
 Three parliamentary assemblies (Austrian Federal Council, French Senate and Dutch Senate) have raised subsidiarity concerns, particularly in relation to the use of delegated acts to set the post-2030 emissions trajectory.
-The French Senate in its reasoned opinion calls for caution and procedural clarifications on the planned assessment of national measures by the European Commission, to avoid undue interference with Member States' powers as regards their energy mix6).
+The French Senate in its reasoned opinion calls for caution and procedural clarifications on the planned assessment of national measures by the European Commission, to avoid undue interference with Member States' powers as regards their energy mix8).
+The deadline for raising subsidiarity concerns was 13 November 2020.

 The Polish Senate opinion within the framework of political dialogue calls for using Article 192(2) TFEU as the legal basis for the climate law proposal.
 This article provides for a special legislative procedure (unanimity in the Council) for the adoption of 'measures significantly affecting a Member State's choice between different energy sources and the general structure of its energy supply'.
-The proposed empowerment of the Commission to adopt delegated acts, setting out a trajectory towards 2050 from the 2030 target, is met with strong criticism from six parliamentary assemblies spread across Europe, mainly with the argument that the trajectory-setting is an essential and key element of the legislation which therefore cannot be delegated.7 This criticism is not linked to the countries' general stance on the 2050 ambition of the proposal, with some among them having more ambitious national targets.
+The proposed empowerment of the Commission to adopt delegated acts, setting out a trajectory towards 2050 from the 2030 target, is met with strong criticism from six parliamentary assemblies spread across Europe, mainly with the argument that the trajectory-setting is an essential and key element of the legislation which therefore cannot be delegated.9 This criticism is not linked to the countries' general stance on the 2050 ambition of the proposal, with some among them having more ambitious national targets.